apache/incubator-retired-amaterasu/docs/index.md

 Apache Amaterasu is an open-source framework providing configuration management and deployment for Data pipelines.
 Amaterasu allows developers and data scientists to write, collaborate and easily deploy data pipelines to different cluster environments.
 Amaterasu allows them manage configuration and dependencies for different environments.

-## Download

-For this preview version, we have packaged amaterasu nicely for you to just [download](https://s3-ap-southeast-2.amazonaws.com/amaterasu/amaterasu.tgz) and extract.
-Once you do that, you are just a couple of easy steps away from running your first job.

-## Creating a dev/test Mesos cluster

-We have also created a Mesos cluster you can use to test Amaterasu or use for development purposes.
-For more details, visit the [amaterasu-vagrant](https://github.com/shintoio/amaterasu-vagrant) repo

-## Configuration

 ## Running a Job

 To run an amaterasu job, run the following command in the top-level amaterasu directory: